 It’s essential to keep the Chrome browser updated to the latest version.
 If you are running the latest stable version of Chrome, then consider half of the problem is already solved.

 Generally, the latest software releases have performance improvements and bug fixes.
-If you’re running the older version of Chrome, there are high chances for any security or program bugs that affect the performance.
-It may cause Chrome to become unstable and impact page loading speed.
+If you’re running an older version, there are high chances of security or program bugs that affect performance.
+These bugs may cause Chrome to become unstable and impact page loading speed.

 - Launch Chrome browser on the computer.